Loading, please wait...

 Ex German art market, 2000s.
 Acquired from an EU collector living in London.
 From the collection of Surrey, UK, gentleman.
 This lot is accompanied by an illustrated lot declaration signed by the Head of the Antiquities Department, Dr Raffaele D’Amato. -

-Acquired on the UK art market.
-Private collection, London, UK.
+Acquired on the UK market, since 1970.
+From the historic mineral collection of Richard Valentine Cain, London, UK, thence by descent.
 This lot is accompanied by an illustrated lot declaration signed by the Head of the Antiquities Department, Dr Raffaele D’Amato.